adrianHards/template-hasura-graphql/README.md

 Simply, Vite is a build tool for developing web applications.
 SWC is a JavaScript/TypeScript compiler written in Rust.
 TypeScript is a strongly typed programming language for JavaScript.

-## Pipelines

-I’ve set up a linting pipeline!
-This pipeline will be triggered whenever a merge request is made, checking for any lint errors in the pushed code.
-To resolve any potential errors, please run the command `pnpm lint`.

 ## Getting Started

 ### Prerequisites